September 30, 2024

 Step 2.
 Gather Required Documents

-Once you determine what visa type you need, you will have to collect the necessary documentation.
+Once you determine what type of visa you need, you will have to collect the necessary documentation.
 A certified Colombian translator should translate and certify all documents.

 Step 3.
 Submit Visa Application